kimdurante/gis-workshop-waml-template/content/collectionassessment.md

 ## Creating a Collection

 * All data layers must belong to at least one collection.
-The concept of a collection in GIS data management is somewhat vague, it might include data purchased from vendors, a set of georeferenced maps, open data downloaded from a website/portal, or scholarly research data.
+A 'collection' of geospatial data might include: data purchased from vendors, a set of georeferenced maps, open data downloaded from a website/portal, or scholarly research data.
 Collection objects in SDR do not store any data.
-They contain metadata and rights information which describe the collection contents at a generic level.
+They contain high-level metadata (descriptive, rights, technical) which describe the contents at a generic level.

 ## Assessment